PANDA National Helpline (Monday to Saturday) 1300 726 306

 For most people, childbirth is a life-changing event which involves many emotions ranging from fear, pain, uncertainty and exhaustion through to excitement and joy.

-However it is common for women and their partners who call PANDA’s Helpline, to tell us they had a complicated or even traumatic birthing experience.
+However, it is common for parents who call PANDA’s Helpline, to tell us they had a complicated or even traumatic birthing experience.

-This trauma can result from what happens during labour and childbirth, but also how a mum feels about her birthing experience.
+This trauma can result from what happens during labour and childbirth.
+It can also be a result of how you feel about your birthing experience.

 • Experienced pain or physical stress while giving birth.